mggg/mggg.github.io/people/thomas_weighill/index.md

 ### Teaching information

-At Tufts University I taught Point-Set Topology in Spring 2020 and am currently teaching a course on Topological Data Analysis.
+At Tufts University I taught Point-Set Topology and Topological Data Analysis.
 At the University of Tennessee I was a GTA for College Algebra, Basic Calculus and Matrix Algebra.

 ### Preprints